Enrollment of Early Entrants to Kindergarten

 A four-year-old child may participate in Telra admissions lottery and enrollment process on a provisional basis provided the parent or guardian follows the timeline described below:

-1. The parent or guardian must contact the school and indicate the intent to apply for early admission to kindergarten.
-Only after receiving a waiver from the school, may the parent or guardian enter the child into the admissions process.
+1. The parent or guardian must contact the school and indicate the intent to apply for early admission to kindergarten before entering an application.

 2. The admissions and wait list process will proceed as normal for the child, however if the child is assigned a seat it will be considered provisional.